Provides up to 510 hours of free English lessons to eligible adult migrants and humanitarian entrants.

 Understanding taxes and meeting your taxation obligations can save you money.
 By paying the right amount you can avoid late payment penalties.
 You may also be entitled to exemptions.
 Find out about the different types of taxation, registration, deductions, payments and reporting.

 Selling goods and services to government is an important opportunity for all businesses.
-This page links to information about: tender opportunities in Australia; tender opportunities overseas; guides to successful tendering and useful resources for suppliers.
+Provides information about tender opportunities in Australia; guides to successful tendering and useful resources for suppliers.

-Do you have an idea for a new business venture?
-Proper planning is the key to turning your dreams into reality. business.gov.au provides a list of issues to consider when you're thinking of starting a business.
+business.gov.au provides a how-to guide and a list of issues to consider when you're thinking of starting a business.

 The Training Package Development Handbook site provides National Quality Council policy for the development of Training Packages.
 This policy applies to all Training Packages developed and endorsed through the National Quality Council development and endorsement processes.